stephane/libmodbus/docs/modbus_new_rtu.md

 - `E` for even
 - `O` for odd

-The `data_bits` argument specifies the number of bits of data, the allowed values are 5, 6, 7 and 8.
+The `data_bit` argument specifies the number of bits of data, the allowed values are 5, 6, 7 and 8.

-The `stop_bits` argument specifies the bits of stop, the allowed values are 1 and 2.
+The `stop_bit` argument specifies the bits of stop, the allowed values are 1 and 2.

 Once the `modbus_t` structure is initialized, you can connect to the serial bus